Hacker0x01/docs.hackerone.com/docs/changelog/2021/august.md

 ![user-management](./images/aug_2021_users.png)

 ### Report sidebar
 Improving the user experience while viewing reports.
-Making it easy to see all relevant information at a glance
+Making it easy to see all relevant information at a glance while taking action on a report.

 ![report-sidebar](./images/aug_2021_sidebar.png)